8changanan12/8changanan12/README.md

 - 👀 I’m interested in UI desigen and data analysis
 - 🌱 I’m currently learning python, C++ and calculation
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me via emailing Irishuangyan@outlook.com
+- 📫 You can reach me via email Irishuangyan@outlook.com

 <!---
 8changanan12/8changanan12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.